alfonsovng/UglyChat/README.md

 Take a look to the code (it's documentated) and feel free to use it or to ask me some questions.

+You can see this applications running (or maybe not) at [scala.shotbingo.com](http://scala.shotbingo.com/)

 Bye!